 I am also an experienced copywriter and editor.
 In 2014 I launched Big Talk, a boutique writing and editing agency.
 Big Talk can help you communicate clearly and effectively across a range of formats and media.
-We work with businesses, festivals, entrepreneurs, not-for-profits, and higher education institutions.
+We work with content agencies, businesses, start-ups and entrepreneurs, not-for-profits, and higher education institutions.
 We enjoy collaborating, can start from scratch or build on existing content, and always, always get the job done well.

 - Not tonight, I'm screwing LucyMen's Style

 Anything that has to invent new words in order to explain itself should be viewed with suspicion.
 And interest.
 Suspicion because we’ve obviously made it this far without the word, why do we need it now?
 Interest because, well, there must be something going on here.